Yifan313/AFLFP/README.md

 ## How to get access to the AFLFP database

 This database is publicly available.
-Users may only use it for non‑commercial academic research.
+Users may only use the database for non‑commercial academic research.

 Before downloading the database, users are required to send an application email to Prof. Hui Yu (<hui.yu@glasgow.ac.uk>) and cc. to <xiayifan@sdu.edu.cn> through a valid academic or institute email account.